BuildingVolumes/Unity_Geometry_Sequence_Streaming/docs/content/docs/tutorials/scripting-api/index.md

 To actually receive the events, you need to subscribe to them.
 You can either do this by adding a reference to your function inside the GeometrySequencePlayer **in the editor**, or subscribing to a Players events **inside your script (recommended)**.

-&nbsp;

 **Subscribe via Editor:**
 To subscribe to events via the Editor, go to your GeometrySequencePlayer into the events foldout, click on **+** and drag and drop your script into the event subscription box.
 Now, select your function.

 ![Adding event subscription inside the editor](editor_playback_add_event.png)

-&nbsp;

 **Subscribe via Code:**
 To subscribe to an event via code, get a reference to the player you want to subscribe to, and then add a Listener to the event.
-Dont forget to unsubscribe when the script gets destroyed/disabled!
+Don't forget to unsubscribe when the script gets destroyed/disabled!

 ```C#